petitesofi/Codepath-Honeypot-Project/README.md

 <img src="dionaea-honeypot.gif">

-### Database Backup (Required)
+**Summary:** Successfully deployed malware-capturing honeypot Dionaea on Kali Linux VM

-**Summary:**
+### Challenges:
-What is the RDBMS that MHN-Admin uses?
-What information does the exported JSON file record?
+I didn't have a backup for the VM.
+I ended up deleting everything before exporting session.json but didn't have deletion protection on the VM that I created in Google Cloud which caused a loss of the data that I was unable to restore.

-**_MHN-Admin uses MongoDB to accumulate attacks performed on the honeypot VM and saves it in session.json file._**
+If I did implement database backup, the RDBMS that I'm going to use will be MongoDB where **_MHN-Admin will utilize it to accumulate attacks performed on the honeypot VM and will save the data in the session.json file._**

-## Challenges
+### Conclusion:

-Deleted everything before exporting session.json but didn't have deletion protection on VM that I have created in Google Cloud so wasn't able to restore them.
+This project underscored the importance of proactive security measures in today's digital landscape.
+Honeypots like Dionaea play a vital role in identifying and analyzing potential threats, helping organizations bolster their security defenses.
+As an aspiring cybersecurity professional, I am committed to continued learning and contributing to enhancing Internet security.